arqam-dev/CodeWithArqam/concepts/webdevelopment.md

 <expand title="Databases (Inside any DB / Behind the scene)">
 ## Databases (Inside any DB / Behind the scene)

-- Query Parser + Query Optimizer
+1. **Query Parser + Query Optimizer**
-- Execution Engine
-- Cache
+2. **Execution Engine**
+3. **Cache**
-- Authentication Backup Metrics (Utilities)
+4. **Authentication Backup Metrics (Utilities)**
+5. **Managers:**
+   - Transaction Manager
+   - Lock Manager
-- Managers: Transaction Manager, Lock Manager, Recovery Manager (Maintain logs usign "Append only" data structure), etc.
+   - Recovery Manager (Maintain logs using "Append only" data structure)
+   - etc.
-- Data File / Index File (Meta data)
+6. **Data File / Index File (Meta data)**
-- Storage Engine (SQL or NoSQL)
+7. **Storage Engine (SQL or NoSQL)**

 </expand>

 <expand title="GitHub Codespace">
 ## GitHub Codespace

-- Intro:
+### Introduction:

-  - GitHub Codespaces is an instant, cloud-based development environment that uses a container to provide you with common languages, tools, and utilities for development.
+1. GitHub Codespaces is an instant, cloud-based development environment that uses a container to provide you with common languages, tools, and utilities for development.

-  - GitHub Codespaces is also configurable, allowing you to create a customized development environment for your project.
+2. GitHub Codespaces is also configurable, allowing you to create a customized development environment for your project.

-  - It actually uses the microsoft container images in which we have the pre-defined dependencies like we can use the image of nodeJS, node with mongo, etc. NOTE: These are not the github or docker images.
+3. It actually uses the Microsoft container images in which we have the pre-defined dependencies like we can use the image of nodeJS, node with mongo, etc. **NOTE:** These are not the GitHub or Docker images.

-  - Any (docker, microsoft, etc) Container Image:
+4. **Any (docker, microsoft, etc) Container Image:**
    - A Docker image is a standalone, executable package that includes everything needed to run a piece of software, including the application code, runtime, system libraries, and dependencies
    - It is used to create and run containers, which are isolated environments where the application can run consistently across different platforms and environments.

-- Steps for looking for the images:
+### Steps for looking for the images:

-  - cmd+shift+p
+1. `cmd+shift+p` (or `ctrl+shift+p`)
-  - type "Add Dev configuration File".
+2. Type "Add Dev configuration File"
-  - Then modify or create a new configuration.
+3. Then modify or create a new configuration
-  - In the end, rebuild the image.
+4. In the end, rebuild the image.
 Always do it after making the changes. (type "rebuild" in the cmd+shift+p)

-- Application:
+### Applications:

-  - Major Advantage: Pre-configured env (through microsoft container images)
+- **Major Advantage:** Pre-configured env (through Microsoft container images)
 - Contributing to Open Source Projects
-  - Reviewing Pull Requests:
+- Reviewing Pull Requests
 - Collaborative Coding
 - Education and Onboarding
 - Working on Multiple Devices
 - Continuous Integration and Deployment (CI/CD)

-- Forward a Port:
+### Forward a Port:

 - Process of exposing a specific network port from the cloud-hosted development environment to the local machine or to the internet.
 - This allows you to access services or applications running inside the Codespace from your local computer or other devices.

 </expand>

 <expand title="System Design Interview Preparation">
 ## System Design Interview Preparation

+### Key Concepts:
-- Key Concepts: Scalability, Fault tolerance, Load balancing, Caching, Availability, Consistency, Latency, Throughput, Partition Tolerance, CAP Theorem, ACID
+Scalability, Fault tolerance, Load balancing, Caching, Availability, Consistency, Latency, Throughput, Partition Tolerance, CAP Theorem, ACID

+### Common Patterns:
-- Common Patterns: Microservices, Sharding, Event sourcing, Circuit Breaker, Reverse proxy, CQRS
+Microservices, Sharding, Event sourcing, Circuit Breaker, Reverse proxy, CQRS

+### Database Types:
-- Database Types: Relational, NoSQL, Distributed key-value, Document, Graph, Time-series
+Relational, NoSQL, Distributed key-value, Document, Graph, Time-series

+### Distributed Algorithms:
-- Distributed Algorithms: Merkle Tree, Consistent Hashing, Read Repair, Gossip Protocol, Bloom Filter, Heartbeat
+Merkle Tree, Consistent Hashing, Read Repair, Gossip Protocol, Bloom Filter, Heartbeat

-- Interview Steps:
+### Interview Steps:

 1. Requirements clarification
 2. Back-of-the-envelope estimation
 3. System interface definition
 4. Data model definition
 5. High-level design
 6. Detailed design
 7. Identify and resolve bottlenecks

-- Common System Design Questions:
+### Common System Design Questions:
-  - Design: Messenger, Youtube, Newsfeed, Rate Limiter, Twitter, Dropbox/Drive, Web Crawler, URL Shortener, Instagram, Uber
+Design: Messenger, Youtube, Newsfeed, Rate Limiter, Twitter, Dropbox/Drive, Web Crawler, URL Shortener, Instagram, Uber

 </expand>